Choose Language

 API Penetration Testing: The Definition

-API penetration testing can be understood as a controlled, simulated real-world attack on APIs.
+API pentesting can be understood as a controlled, simulated real-world attack on APIs.
 This is done to identify and fix vulnerabilities before attackers get a chance to exploit them.

-How is t different from traditional pen tests?
+How is it different from traditional pen tests?
 API testing examines business logic, parameter-level validation and user-role segregation.

 Here’s an example to understand better: